-Exceptions to any of the stated procedures, provisions, etc., due to unusual circumstances can be made only by the chancellor or designated representatives.
+Exceptions to any of the stated procedures, provisions, etc., due to unusual circumstances can be made only by the Chancellor or designated representatives.
 Designation of representatives should be in writing and maintained in the designees' offices

-Questions regarding the implementation and interpretation of this policy should be directed to the Dean of Enrollment Services.
+Questions regarding the implementation and interpretation of this policy should be directed to the Assistant Vice Chancellor for Enrollment Services.